Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_23.mp3"></audio>

-He is not from Egypt.
+He is not from Egypt.  -  He isn't from Egypt.
-She is not from Brazil
+She is not from Brazil.  -  She isn’t from Brazil.
-It is not from Japan.
+It is not from Japan.  -  It isn’t from Japan.

-He isn't from Egypt.
-She isn’t from Brazil.
-It isn’t from Japan.